sahildit/sahildit/README.md

 ### Hello World, I'm Sahil 👋

 - 🔭 I’m currently working on my course
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning React and JavaScript
 - 👯 I’m looking to collaborate with open source projects
 - 🤔 I’m looking for help with docker
 - 📫 How to reach me : sahilhooda3500@gmail.com